vuejs/vuepress/packages/docs/docs/theme/using-a-theme.md

 ## Theme Shorthand

-If you prefix the plugin with `vuepress-theme-`, you can use a shorthand to leave out that prefix:
+If you prefix the theme with `vuepress-theme-`, you can use a shorthand to leave out that prefix:

 ``` js
 module.exports = {